Phone call shows brother pleading with Texas hostage-taker

 Gulbar Akram urged his brother to lay down his weapons and return to his children alive.

 “You don’t need to do this.
-Why are you doing this?”
-Gulbar asked.
+Why are you doing this?” he said.
 “Just pack it in.
 You’ll do a bit of time, and then you’ll get out.”

 “These guys you’ve got there, they’re innocent people, man,” he said.